adimustafic/cybersecurity-notes/Cyber Security 101/linux-fundamentals.md

 For the first time in my life, after hearing about it countless times, I used SSH protocol.
 It's purpose is to remotely "connect" and execute commands on another device.
 Syntax for using this protocol is **`ssh user@user-ip`**.
 After executing that command we are asked to trust the host and provide the account password.
 After all that, we are _connected_.

+## SCP - Secure Copy

+SCP is a method we use to transfer files between remotely connected devices through ***SSH***.
+It provides both authentication and encryption.
+Syntax for using this method when sending files is **`scp filename remote-username@remote-user-ip-system-location/new-filename`**
+Syntax for using this method when receiving files is **`scp remote-username@remote-user-ip-system-location/filename new-filename`**

 ## Flags and Switches